pingcap/docs/tiup/tiup-cluster-topology-reference.md

 - `resource_control`: Resource control for the service.
 If this field is configured, the field content is merged with the `resource_control` content in `global` (if the two fields overlap, the content of this field takes effect).
 Then, a systemd configuration file is generated and sent to the machine specified in `host`.
 The configuration rules of `resource_control` are the same as the `resource_control` content in `global`.

 - `config`: This field is used to add custom configurations to Grafana.
-When you deploy, scale out, scale in, or reload a TiDB cluster, TiUP adds the content of the `config` field to the Grafana configuration file `grafana.ini`..
+When you deploy, scale out, scale in, or reload a TiDB cluster, TiUP adds the content of the `config` field to the Grafana configuration file `grafana.ini`.
 For more information, see [Customize other Grafana configurations](/tiup/customized-montior-in-tiup-environment.md#customize-other-grafana-configurations).

 > **Note:**
 >